EngineerDanny/engineerdanny.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in the [School of Informatics, Computing, and Cyber Systems](https://nau.edu/school-of-informatics-computing-and-cyber-systems/) at Northern Arizona University.
+I am a Ph.D. student in the [School of Informatics, Computing, and Cyber Systems](https://nau.edu/school-of-informatics-computing-and-cyber-systems/) at Northern Arizona University, with an international research profile spanning multiple continents.

-I work on developing new statistical models, optimization algorithms, interactive systems, and software for machine learning.
+I am the recipient of **prestigious international research funding** totaling over $30,000, including the Quebec government's PBEEE Research Mobility Scholarship ($12,000 CAD) and the European Union's DATAIA International Mobility Grant (€13,500).
+These awards have enabled **international research collaborations** with leading institutions.

-My research interests are focused on fast, accurate, and interpretable algorithms for learning from large data, using continuous optimization (clustering, regression, ranking, classification).
-The main application domains for these algorithms are genomics, medicine and microbiome data analysis.
+In **Spring 2025**, I will be conducting research as a Statistical Learning Researcher at **INRAE/Université Paris-Saclay** in France, focusing on Poisson Log-Normal (PLN) model benchmarking for microbial data analysis.

-One of the major problems in ML is tuning hyperparameters.
-Selecting the right hyperparameters from a combination of hyperparameters is a challenging task and time consuming.
+I have presented my research at prestigious institutions including the **University of California, Berkeley** (2024), **Arizona State University ML Day** (2023), and the **University of Arizona** (2023), demonstrating the international impact of my work.

-I address this issue by using High-Performance Computing (HPC) to parallelize the hyperparameter search process.
+My research interests focus on developing fast, accurate, and interpretable algorithms for large-scale biological data analysis, particularly in **microbiome network inference** and **statistical modeling**.
+I leverage High-Performance Computing to address computational challenges, utilizing NAU's Monsoon cluster to run thousands of parallel jobs for hyperparameter optimization.

-At NAU, our HPC (Monsoon) could potentially run 1000s of jobs in parallel, which makes it possible to search for the best hyperparameters in a reasonable amount of time.
+My **published research in BMC Bioinformatics** presents a novel cross-validation framework for evaluating co-occurrence network inference algorithms.
+I am currently extending this work through international collaborations to develop ML models for predicting bacterial associations and exploring **Poisson Log-Normal statistical frameworks** for microbiome data analysis.

-I am currently working on training and testing ML models for predicting associations between bacteria (Positive and Negative Association).
+My work bridges **statistical theory with practical applications** in genomics and medicine, contributing to our understanding of microbial communities and their interactions in biological systems.